ibm-cloud-docs/vpc/console-tutorial.md

 1. Open [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}).

 1. Click **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Network > VPCs** and click **New virtual private cloud**.

-    Make sure that you're creating a VPC with generation 2 compute resources.
-    {: important}

 1. Enter a name for the VPC, such as `my-vpc`.
 1. Select a resource group for the VPC.
 Use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).